 Suitable for students: K through 12th-grade students, ages 5-20.
 Students must be enrolled in school to be eligible.
 All entries must be submitted by a parent, guardian, educator, or facilitator unless the student is 18 years old or older.

-Competition Introduction: The Harvard Undergraduate Economics Association (HUEA) is organizing its flagship Harvard International Economics Essay Contest with the collaboration of the Harvard College Economics Review.
+Competition Introduction: The Harvard Undergraduate Economics Association (HUEA) is organizing its flagship Harvard International Economics Essay Contest in collaboration with the Harvard College Economics Review.
 HIEEC allows students to demonstrate an accomplished level of writing and understanding of economic theory.
 Students hone their academic and professional skills through the contest and exhibit their knowledge.

 Suitable for students: Students in grades 9 to 12